 This field simply adds a header to the form.
 You just have to type into the Label bar, and it will be shown as one of the headings on the frontend.

 Actually, this is not a field.
 It adds a line that divides the form into visually understandable parts.
 When you add it, it won’t be visible.
-You will have to go to the Style menu tab in the Elementor page builder to change its appearance and make it visible.
+You will have to go to the Style menu tab in the Elementor page builder or Block Style section in Gutenberg Editor to change its appearance and make it visible.